 When Is the Best Time to Buy a Home?

 Buying a home is both exciting and stressful.
 For first time buyers and those with prior experience in the real estate market, one of the big questions concerns picking the right time to buy.
-While specific market fluctuations and mortgage interest rates are well worth watching, our Bronx & New Rochelle real estate attorneys point out some additional, general factors you will want to consider.
+While specific market fluctuations and mortgage interest rates are well worth watching, our Bronx & Westchester real estate attorneys point out some additional, general factors you will want to consider.

 The Best Time of Year to Buy a Home